 About the Author

-Dr. Pauline Chiarizia is a Counselling Psychologist specialising in trauma and eating disorders.
-She offers online therapy and EMDR for individuals who are ready to explore themselves more deeply, break free from unhelpful patterns, and address challenges like anxiety, depression, trauma, low self-esteem, and burnout.
+Dr. Pauline Chiarizia is a Counselling Psychologist based in London specialising in trauma and its impact on emotional wellbeing.
+She offers online therapy and EMDR for individuals affected by anxiety, depression, PTSD, relational difficulties, and the lasting effects of difficult or overwhelming experiences.